jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 Displays a the canvas widget.

 * `.canvas(title)`
-    Creates a canvas with the specified title.
+    Adds a canvas with the specified title.

 ## PopUp
 ---